How to write a freelance contract

 Staying IR35 compliant

 Your contract needs to make it obvious that your relationship with your client is on a freelance basis so that you can’t be seen as an employee in the eyes of HMRC.
-Where you are engaged via your own limited company, your, you need to consider IR35, and when the engagement between your company and the end client’s business genuinely reflects a self-employed relationship, then this is known as being outside IR35.
-New IR35 rules in the private sector came into force in April 2021.
+Where you are engaged via your own limited company, IR35 will always need to be considered, and when the engagement between your company and the end client’s business genuinely reflects a self-employed relationship, then this is known as being outside IR35.
+New IR35 rules in the public sector came into force in April 2017 and these were refined and extended to the private sector in April 2021.

 Want to spend more time doing what you love?